zahraFmnsoori/machine_learnig/README.md

 Machine Learning for Data Analysis

-This repository contains a Jupyter Notebook demonstrating the application of machine learning to a neuroscience dataset, developed as part of my master’s research in cognitive neuroscience.

 ## Purpose
-The notebook implements a machine learning model to analyze a سهئحمث datases.
+The notebook implements a machine learning model to analyze a datases.
 It showcases my skills in data preprocessing, model training, and visualization, aligned with my research goals.

 ## Tools
 - Python 3.8+